one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

  - Disable hibernate with "sudo pmset -a hibernatemode 0"
  - Install LogoutHook.command according to directions in Utilities folder of the OpenCore download

-If you want a full guide, use this: https://dortania.github.io/vanilla-laptop-guide/ Most of the files in this repor were created through this guide.
+If you want a full guide, use this: https://dortania.github.io/vanilla-laptop-guide/ - most of the files in this repo were created using this guide
 #
 ## Required Files